-Validating an app package in automated builds (Windows Store apps)
+Validate an app package in automated builds by using Team Foundation Server

 [This documentation is preliminary and is subject to change.]

 By validating an app whenever you build it, you can help ensure that it will pass the validation tests that Windows Store requires when you publish an app.
 If you're using Team Foundation Build, you can update the project files and modify settings on the build machine so that the validation tests in the Windows App Certification Kit (ACK) run automatically.
 In addition, you don’t need to change any build definitions.

 To integrate Windows ACK validation with Team Foundation Build